 off Dymchurch High Street.

-For more information, please visit Catholic Hythe website.
+For more information, please contact the Catholic Church in Hythe.

 In the early 1950’s, just after the Second World War, men and women were returning from duty